kata-ai/kata-platform-docs/docs/nl-studio/entity.md

 ## Root

+An entity can root to other entity in same NLU or other entity in different NLU.
+Kata Team already create several NLUs and entities that can be utilized.

-This following example is several root concept usages with entities made by Kata Team.
+This following examples are several root concept usages with entities made by Kata Team.

-### kata:ner/ner[:location or :person]
+**kata:ner/ner[:location or :person]**

 Can be used to help carry out tagging to words which are location name or the name of a person.